-The authors would like to thank all IPG Masters participants for contributing their perceptions and thoughts on the VFTs.
-The VOG group is acknowledged for their extensive work on virtual outcrop, as is the LIME team for developing the software and providing support through all VFTs.
-V3Geo is also acknowledged as a useful cloud-based platform to host many of the 3D models used within the VFTs, and the SAFARI consortium (https://safaridb.com) for hosting the remaining virtual outcrops and the support.
-Harry Johnson, a demonstrator on the first Utah 2020 VFT is thanked for his participation in the course and assistance in questionnaire design.
-Finally, we thank the editors John Hillier and Steven Whitmeyer and reviewers Glenn Dolphin, David M. Hodgson, Paul Nesbit and Ryan Patterson for their insight.
+Acknowledgements.
+The authors would like to thank all IPG MSc participants for contributing their perceptions and thoughts on the VFTs.
+The VOG group is acknowledged for their extensive work on virtual outcrops, as is the LIME team for developing the software and providing support through all VFTs.
+V3Geo is also acknowledged as a useful cloud-based platform to host many of the 3D models used within the VFTs, and the SAFARI consortium (https://safaridb.com/home, last access: 4 September 2021) is thanked for hosting the remaining virtual outcrops and the support.
+Harry Johnson, a demonstrator on the first Utah 2020 VFT, is thanked for his participation in the course and assistance in questionnaire design.
+Finally, we thank the editors John Hillier and Steven Whitmeyer and reviewers Glenn Dolphin, David M. Hodgson, Paul Nesbit and Ryan Petterson for their insight.